aong-zendesk/itsm-bootstrapper/README.md

 - Jason Lee Change Review (Change Review Process)
 - Chris Lim C Staff (C Staff)

+To Add Service Catalog Items

+1. Create the Knowledge article and publish it.
+You could copy and paste the existing articles and replace the images.

+2. To add icons onto the Service Catalog page in Zendesk, you would need to edit the code of the help center.
+Click edit code of the "Chain Frost Theme Builder" and add the following batch of code.

+.catalog-img-360040012212 {
+  background:url($assets-msoffice-jpg);
+}

+3. Replace "360040012212" with the KB Article ID.
+You can find out the article ID by opening it in the help center.

+4. Replace "$assets-msoffice-jpg" with the asset image file.
+You will need to add new assets in the assets folder and refer to the file names.

 # Request Management Flow
 1. Impersonate as an end user and go to the help center to request for a hardware or software.
-You may add more hardware or software that you feel that are relevant to the prospect.
+**Note:** You may add more hardware or software that you feel that are relevant to the audience.
+Please refer to the above section for the steps to add new Service Catalog items.
-Note you will need to edit the approvals app to add the appropriate CI and to add the knowledge article with an image.

 2. Click on the top link to access the Service Catalog or click on the button on the front page "Requesting Something"